 - And the whole region of Judea was going out to him, and the inhabitants of Jerusalem, and all were being baptized by him in the Jordan River, confessing their sins.

-- And John was *clothing himself in camel’s hair clothes, and had a belt around his waist,(5)quotation/allusion to 2 Kings 1:8, which describes the prophet Elijah as “a hairy man with a leather belt around his waist”. and eating locusts and wild honey.
+- And John was *clothing himself in camel’s hair clothes, and had a leather belt around his waist,5quotation/allusion to 2 Kings 1:8, which describes the prophet Elijah as “a hairy man with a leather belt around his waist”. and eating locusts and wild honey.

-- And he was proclaiming, saying: “He who is coming is mightier than I; He who I’m not worthy of stooping down to untie the strap of His sandal.
+- And he was proclaiming, saying: “He who is coming after me is mightier than I; He who I’m not worthy of stooping down to untie the strap of His sandals.

 - “I baptized you in water; but He will baptize you in the Holy Spirit.”

 Jesus is baptized, tempted, and calls disciples